SandeepKrSuman/project-gallery/README.md

 ### Initial Steps

-1. Star this repo and then **Fork** it.
+- Star this repo and then **Fork** it.
 Forking this repo will create its copy to your own GitHub.
-2. Go to the forked repo on your GitHub and copy the HTTPS URL by clicking on the **code** button which is highlighted in green colour.
+- Go to the forked repo on your GitHub and copy the HTTPS URL by clicking on the **code** button which is highlighted in green colour.
-3. Clone the forked repository by going to your terminal/ command line.
+- Clone the forked repository by going to your terminal/ command line.
 Use `git clone <copied URL>`.
-4. CD into `project-gallery`.
+- CD into `project-gallery`.
-5. Run this command `git remote add upstream https://github.com/SandeepKrSuman/project-gallery.git`.
+- Run this command `git remote add upstream https://github.com/SandeepKrSuman/project-gallery.git`.
-6. Create a new branch. `git checkout -b branchName`.
+- Create a new branch. `git checkout -b branchName`.

 ### Add a Project

-1. Go to Projects folder present inside public `/public/Projects`.
-2. Create a folder with your name followed by the project name.
+- Go to Projects folder present inside public `/public/Projects`.-.
+Create a folder with your name followed by the project name.
 For example `SandeepJokeGenerator`.
 Follow PascalCase naming convention.
-3. Put all the files - html, css, js, images, etc. - inside this created folder.
+- Put all the files - html, css, js, images, etc. - inside this created folder.
-4. Make sure the html file is named `index.html`.
+- Make sure the html file is named `index.html`.
-5. After completing the project implementation take a screen shot or gif of the project and paste it inside the assets folder present inside public `pubic/assets`.
-Adding a gif is preferred.
+- After completing the project implementation take a screen shot or gif of the project and paste it inside the assets folder present inside public `pubic/assets`.
+Adding a gif is preferred.commiting
-6. Create a `info.txt` file and add all the details carefully.
+- Create a `info.txt` file and add all the details carefully.
 Look at the template for reference.

 ### View Added Project

-1. Copy the content of `info.txt` file that you have created in previous steps.
+- Copy the content of `info.txt` file that you have created in previous steps.
-2. Go to `src/components/Data/Data.js` and paste the copied content at proper place and save it.
-This change is only for viewing the project and should be removed before commiting.
+- Go to `src/components/Data/Data.js` and paste the copied content at proper place and save it.
+This change is only for viewing the project and should be removed before committing.
-3. Run the App to view your project.
+- Run the App to view your project.

-- Please undo all the changes you made to the `Data` folder before commiting i.e. remove the content you pasted inside `Data.js` file.
+- Please undo all the changes you made to the `Data` folder before committing i.e. remove the content you pasted inside `Data.js` file.

 ### Run the APP